anna099/hegel/consciousness/4-understanding.md

 distinct from others), it fails to recognise the *causal dependence* of every thing on every other thing, insofar as all things are part of one coherent reality.
-Perception indeed *cannot* notice this dependence, because -- as Hume notes -- causation is not a perceptible phenomenon.
+Perception indeed *cannot* notice this dependence, because -- as Hume famously demonstrated -- causation is not a perceptible phenomenon.
 The understanding posits force as the substance of things so that causation, and all other relations between things, are real, *essential* parts of reality (as opposed to the imperceptible and unessential elements of perceptual reality which led to the aporia of perception).
 When things are understood as expressions of force, it is a constitutive feature of them to 'reach outside' themselves; thus, the positing force allows the totality of things to constitute an intelligible whole or cosmos.
-This reaching-outside of things relates to Newton's Third Law of
+This reaching-outside of things relates to Newton's Third Law of motion:
-motion:

 > *To every Action there is always opposed an equal Reaction: or the mutual
 > actions of two bodies upon each other are always equal, and directed to